 Why put so much effort into life?
-Because I’m grateful for the gifts I have, the skills I’ve learned and the head that sits on my shoulders.
-There’s no greater demonstration of ingratitude than to sit on such blessings for 80 fucking years and not put them to use.
+Because I’m grateful for the gifts I have, the skills I’ve learned, and for the head that sits on my shoulders.
+There’s no greater demonstration of ingratitude than to sit on such blessings for 80 years and not put them to use.

 One day, I’ll be gone and I’ll find out what’s on the other side of the curtain.
-But until then, I’m gonna milk this thing for all it’s worth and try to leave this place just a little bit better than I found it.
+But until then, I will milk this thing for all it’s worth and try to leave this place just a little bit better than I found it.